siangernlow/tp/docs/team/hopinxian.md

 * **Project management and Team Tasks**:
   * Made releases on GitHub repository `v1.3, v1.3.trial, v1.4.mockExam, v1.4`
   * Add screenshots of VirusTracker to the team document during checking of the app as required by CS2103t
-  * Set up github repository webpage
-  * Enable assertions for the project
+  * Set up github repository webpage and enable assertions for the project
   * Lead the agenda for team meetings and drove the idea creation of the team.
-Some of the features that I thought of are described below.
+    Some features that I thought of but are implemented by teammates are described below.
-    My teammates implemented these features.
     * Generate a list of locations visited by an infected person
     * Generate a list of people in contact with an infected person
-    * Delete visits involving a specific person or location when person or location is deleted
+    * Delete corresponding visits when person or location is deleted
-    * Update visits involving a specific person or location when person or location is deleted
+    * Update corresponding visits when person or location is deleted
-  * Made the application icon
   * Refactor addressbook into VirusTracker
-  * Came up with the name and idea of the application (VirusTracker)
+  * Came up with the name and idea of the application (VirusTracker) and made the application icon

 * **Documentation**:
   * User Guide:
-    * Add a section on Indexes and Ids
-    * Add documentation on valid input formats
-    * Add section describing the view of the user interface
-    * Add a summary of notations used
+    * Add a section on `Indexes and Ids`, documentation on `valid formats for command parameters`, a section describing the `user interface`, summary of `notations` used
     * Update command descriptions for add, edit, find, delete person commands
     * Add command descriptions for add, edit, delete locations
   * Developer Guide: